yidingjiang/action_conditioned_GANs/README.md

 # Action Conditioned GANS
 This is an implementation of conditional video prediction based on various generative adversarial networks.
+The technical details of this project is outlined [here](https://github.com/yidingjiang/action_conditioned_GANs/blob/master/report/report.pdf)

-**Some results** (many gifs!): https://github.com/yidingjiang/Action_Conditioned_GAN_demo
+**Some results** (many gifs!): [here](https://github.com/yidingjiang/Action_Conditioned_GAN_demo)

 ## Requirements
 * tensorflow1.0 (tested on 1.0)